aleph-im/web3-hosting-action/README.md

 ## What is it ?

-A GitHub action that deploys a website / dApp frontend on Aleph Cloud.
+A GitHub action that deploys a website or dApp frontend on Aleph Cloud.
-For more information about Web3 Hosting, check [the documentation](https://docs.aleph.im/tools/web3-hosting)
+For more information about Web3 Hosting with Aleph, check [the documentation](https://docs.aleph.im/tools/web3-hosting).

 ## Inputs